ltaulell/PyChartAccounting/README.md

 # PyChartAccounting

+TL;DR: Cold analysis (disconnected) of HPC Scheduler accounting file (currently SGE only).

 Status : Prototype.
 Work in Progress.
-It display charts! (thank to Fleura29)
+It display charts! (thanks to Fleura29)

-TL;DR: Cold analysis (disconnected) of HPC Scheduler accounting file (currently SGE only).
+Usable with Flask directly, or mod_wsgi-express, for now.

-## Cahier des charges
+## Specifications

-Proposer un outil d'analyse 'graphique' (charts) aux admins et utilisateurs de nos clusters.
-Multiples possibilités de filtres (voir § Charts).
-Inspiré de [S-GAE2](https://rdlab.cs.upc.edu/s-gae/) (from rdlab, Barcelona University).
+Offer a 'graphical' analysis tool (charts) to admins and users of our clusters.
+Multiple filter possibilities (see § Charts).
+Inspired by [S-GAE2](https://rdlab.cs.upc.edu/s-gae/) (from rdlab, Barcelona University).

-Les fichiers d'accounting, sur plusieurs années, deviennent (trés) lourds, et difficile a interroger (4.4Go 2011-2017, déjà 4.8Go pour 2018-2020).

-Injecter leur contenu dans un `middleware/datawarehouse` pour triturer les data dans tous les sens devient pertinent.
+Accounting files, over several years, become (very) heavy, and difficult to query (4.4GiB 2011-2017, already 4.8GiB for 2018-2020).

+Injecting their content into a `middleware/datawarehouse` to crush the data in all directions becomes relevant.

 ### Frontend

 * Web (python3?
 R-shiny? -> Flask),
-* At first: "No authentication", at least, not related to accounting: Un DR peut regarder l'accounting de ses thésards ou de son groupe, un Correspondant doit pouvoir regarder l'accounting du/des labo(s) dont il a la charge, etc.
+* At first: "No authentication", at least, not related to accounting: A DR can look at the accounting of his doctoral students or his group, a Correspondent must be able to look at the accounting of the lab(s) for which he is responsible, etc.
 * Easy to use : Select, display, Boom!.
 * As fast as possible...